Jess-FisherKappen/1701QCA-Assessment1/experiments/experiments.md

 #### Reflection ####

-In this experiment, something new to me was or something I learned was (insert something here).
+In this experiment, something new to me was or something I learned was using a potentiometer.
+It was interesting learning how a basic dimmer switch works and how I could create my own.

-This experiment could be the basis of a real world application such as (insert something here).
+This experiment could be the basis of a real world application such as improving perfume bottles by using a potentiometer to determine how much or how little perfume you would like to dispense, with a bright green light showing optimal perfume levels and dimming as you change the dispenser.
+Pushing the button would then cause the perfume bottle to spray.

 ### Experiment 4 - Using a transistor to driev a motor ###